Fortescue (novel)

 Fortescue is an 1846 three-volume novel by the Irish writer James Sheridan Knowles.
-He had for many years been a leading West End playwright, but by this stage his career was in gradual decline and he turned to novel-writing.
+He had for many years been a leading West End playwright, but by this stage his career was in gradual decline, and he turned to novel-writing.
 It is set in Cork where Knowles was born and raised.
-The The New Monthly Magazine review believed that the novel may have been semi-autobiographical.
+The New Monthly Magazine review believed that the novel may have been semi-autobiographical.
 It was serialised in The Sunday Times.
 It was published in New York by Harper Brothers in 1847.